Updated Aug. 27, 2021, at 2 p.m. CT

 But there are some drawbacks to consider.

-Some borrowers don’t like the risk of an increased mortgage payment that comes with the second mortgage.
+Some borrowers don’t like the risk of an increased payment that comes with the second home loan.

-After the first five years, the second mortgage’s interest rate can change every year, based on the 1-year LIBOR index.
+After the first five years, the second home loan’s interest rate can change every year, based on the 1-year LIBOR index.
 The rate can’t go up more than 2% in a year, and it can’t go up more than 6% during the life of the loan.

-And because you already have a second mortgage, you can’t apply for a Home Equity Line of Credit until that loan is paid off.
+And because you already have a second home loan, you can’t apply for a Home Equity Line of Credit until that loan is paid off.

 It all comes back to credit

 So, is it better to hold off on buying that house until you can afford a 20% down payment?
 Not necessarily.

 It all comes back to your credit.
 Your credit score will impact your closing costs, interest rate and even how much you pay in PMI (the lower your score, the higher your PMI payments will be).
 It’s so important to understand what your credit score is and how you can improve it.